2016 Norwegian First Division

 The 2016 1. divisjon (referred to as OBOS-ligaen for sponsorship reasons) was a Norwegian second-tier football league season.
 The league was contested by 16 teams, and the top two teams were promoted to Tippeligaen, while the teams placed from third to sixth place played a promotion-playoff against the 14th-placed team in Tippeligaen to win promotion.
-The bottom four teams were be relegated to the 2. divisjon.
+The bottom four teams were relegated to the 2. divisjon.

-The first round of the season was played on 9 April 2016 and the season concluded with the last round on 30 October 2016.
+The first round of the season was played on 3 April 2016 and the season concluded with the last round on 30 October 2016.
 The playoff-tournament was played between 6 and 21 November 2016.

 Team changes from 2015

 In the 2015 1. divisjon, Sogndal, and Brann won promotion to Tippeligaen, while Follo, Nest-Sotra, Bærum and Hønefoss were relegated to the 2016 2. divisjon.

 Mjøndalen, and Sandefjord, were relegated from the 2015 Tippeligaen, while KFUM Oslo, Raufoss, Ull/Kisa and Kongsvinger were promoted from the 2015 2. divisjon.